Thunderbolt Jaxon: Character Biography

 Thunder Lord of Valhalla's Tower.

 — —the inscription on the magic belt of Thor.

-Orphan Johnny Jaxon is under the care of his unpleasant uncle Jasper until his guardian frames him for a crime.
+Orphan Jaxon Bedingfield is under the care of his unpleasant uncle Jasper until his guardian frames him for a crime.
 He is sent to borstal, where he finds the magic belt of the Norse God Thor.
 Putting the belt on gives him the powers of Thor himself, transforming him into a large superhuman - as long as he is acting for good.
 As Thunderbolt Jaxon his first adventure sees Jasper put behind bars.
 He later tackles saboteurs, kidnappers and prehistoric monsters, among others.

 Powers and abilities

 When wearing the belt of Thor, Jaxon has incredible strength and endurance, as well as the ability to fly.